draschke/my-SAP-exercises-with-VSCode/docs/config/basics.md

 # Basics

  To kick off your SAP HANA Application Development Environment for BTP or XSA I recommend to use the mentioned VS Dev Containers in the execises.
-If you are ready to go for GitHub Codespaces, use this Dev Containers in [Codespaces](https://github.com/features/codespaces).
+If you are ready to go for GitHub Codespaces, use this recommended Dev Containers in [Codespaces](https://github.com/features/codespaces).

 - [Prerequisites](https://github.com/draschke/vsc-sap-hana-mta-dev-env-node14x#prerequisites)